Auckland, New Zealand

 Students typically take 4 classes each semester for a total of 16 U.S. semester credit hours.

 15 Points at Auckland = 4 U.S. semester credit hours

-- Courses ending with the letters F or H, e.g., HISTORY 91F or MAORIHTH 14H.
-These are foundation year courses and not appropriate for Exchange Students.
+- Classes ending with the letters F or H (e.g. History 91F or Maorihth 14H).
+These are foundation year classes and not appropriate for study abroad students.

 - Policy 702

 - Courses ending with the letter G (e.g. Physics 107G)

 - Psychology and Drama Stage II and III classes

 - 700-level Finance and Accounting classes